 - Workers are unaware of management policies.
-There was no induction training provided so new workers had no awareness about probation period, termination policy or employment terms and conditions.
+No induction training is provided, so new workers had no awareness about probation period, termination policy or employment terms and conditions.

 - No training on workplace harassment was conducted.

-- Workers during offsite and on site interviews stated that the management periodically dismisses some workers every 6-7 months.
-These workers are given their due wages but benefits like notice pay or retrenchment payment is not made to them.
+- During the offsite and on site interviews, workers stated that the management periodically dismiss some workers every 6-7 months.
+These workers are given their due wages but no benefits like notice pay or retrenchment payment are made to them.

-- Records of full and final payment to workers were shown but it did not contain any date on the resignation letter or date of payment.
+- Records of full and final payment to workers were shown, but they did not contain the date of the resignation letter or date of payment.
 It was thus not possible to verify the time the factory took to make final settlements.

-- Actual time attendance and wages could not be verified because of inconsistencies observed in broken needle register and time record.
+- Actual time attendance and wages could not be verified because of inconsistencies observed in the broken needle register and the official time record.

-- Appointment letter was not given to all workers.
+- Appointment letters were not given to all workers.
 Of the six workers randomly selected during the audit only two could show their appointment letter.